Menu

 How to apply for an in-year place

-You can apply for a place online using the Leeds in-year application here and you will be taken to the Leeds Admissions portal, and will be able to apply for a place.
-You can apply for places at our school, and any other Leeds schools who are part of the Leeds in-year coordinated application scheme at the same time.
+You can apply for a place online using the Leeds in-year application form at Before you move schools (leeds.gov.uk).
+You can apply for places at our school and other Leeds schools.

-• add your child to our waiting list in case a place becomes free.
+• add your child to our waiting list in case a place becomes available during the school year

 If you need any further support, please contact the Admissions Team on: 0113 222 4444